-Getting to Venice Canova Treviso Airport (TSF) is fast on cheap Barzi or ATVO buses for budget travelers using flights operated by low-cost airlines such as Ryanair.
+Getting to Venice Canova Treviso Airport (TSF) is fast on a cheap Barzi or ATVO public transportation bus for budget travelers using flights operated by low-cost airlines such as Ryanair and Wizz.

 Public transportation to Venice Treviso Airport (TSF) in Italy is relatively fast and cheap with Barzi and ATVO buses connecting the airport with Venice, Mestre, Treviso train station, and resorts in the region.
 Private airport shuttles are also available and could be sensible for small groups or travelers heading to less popular destinations.
-Car rental at Venice Treviso Airport is rather senseless for travelers heading to Venice itself but a great way to explore the countryside and nearby Alps.
+Car rental at Venice Treviso Airport is rather senseless for travelers heading to Venice itself but a great way to explore the countryside and the nearby Alps.
+Buy the ATVO bus ticket online at GetYourGuide and go directly to the bus.

 Getting to Venice Treviso Airport (TSF) in Italy

 Transportation to Venice Treviso Airport (TSF) is relatively easy.
-However, as the airport is mostly used by ultra low-cost airlines such as Ryanair and Wizz experienced travelers will not be surprised that the airport is significantly further away from Venice than Venice-Marco Polo Airport (VCE), which is used by most other airlines.
+However, as the airport is mostly used by ultra-low-cost airlines such as Ryanair and Wizz experienced travelers will not be surprised that the airport is significantly further away from Venice than Venice-Marco Polo Airport (VCE), which is used by most other airlines.
+Double check the airport before setting out — not all Ryanair flights for example go to Treviso, a lucky few travelers may arrive at the more convenient Marco Polo instead.

 Treviso Airport is near the town Treviso around 20 km, or an hour’s drive from Venice but budget airlines were quick to rename the airport Venice-Treviso.
 The name of famous local artist Antonio Canova is sometimes added while Aeroporto di Treviso-Sant’Angelo is sometimes seen as well.